KEDIARAHUL135/ReadOMR/README.md

 * If Section H to M are selected, the program will not be able to tell the proper answer as apart from other questions' options, in this question, the option are split into two rows.
 * For the Answers of questions 1 to 30, mostly the answers are detected correctly but sometimes the answers to 1 or 2 question are comming incorrect.
 This is due to the fact that answer coloured overshoots the assigned circle and enters the area of answer below or above that.
 Also another major reason to this is that the bottom two corner circles are too close to the answer options of the bottommost questions(5, 10, 15, 20, 25, 30) due to which the grid are not formed properly.

+If I had more time, all the bugs would be solved and answer would be stored in json file.

 ### References
 The project is made completely by me with the help in some pre-defined function from open source website link opencv.org, stackoverflow, we3shools, etc.